 If the Show Area and Line Vertices option is enabled (Shift+V is a keyboard shortcut to toggle this setting), you can also select individual vertices on area and line features.
 You must select vertices before accessing the Digitizer right-click menu options.
 With vertices selected, the Digitizer submenu Vertex Editing will appear, with options that allow you to work with individual vertices in area and line features appear in the right-click options menu.
 Selected vertices will be shown on the display with a circle around them.

 To select vertices, simple left click near a vertex to select the closest one if any are nearby, or drag a box to select all vertices within the box.
-The same behavior modifications occur as described above if the CTRL and/or SHIFT keys are pressed when selecting.
-If you hold down the 'S' key when left clicking, only vertices from already selected lines or areas will be considered.
+Holding down the CTRL key will add to the current selection.
+If you hold down the S key when left clicking, only vertices from already selected lines or areas will be considered.

 The options in the Digitizer right-click menu under Vertex Editing include:

 Selecting this option brings up the Feature Vertex List dialog (below).
 In this dialog